ojaha065/PiShockForMC/README.md

 ### :warning: Important notice
 The mod uses duration of 600 milliseconds for shocks.
 Using milliseconds instead of seconds is currently undocumented feature in PiShock API, and it seems that `Max Duration` setting for share codes does not work correctly with it.
-When creating a share code,
-the `Max Duration` value needs to be set to at least 6 (seconds) or the value of `punishment_for_death` --> `duration` if it's higher than 6.
+(Not even in the new V3 UI) When creating a share code, the `Max Duration` value needs to be set to at least 6 (seconds) or the value of `punishment_for_death` --> `duration` if it's higher than 6.